devfans/wizard/README.md

 COMMANDS:
    start    Launch the process
-   stop     Stop the running process status   Check status of the process restart  Restart the process
+   run      Run the process and wait to complete stop     Stop the running process status   Check status of the process restart  Restart the process